 In the end, the best we can do according to Benatar is to be the kind of “pessimists who have the gift of managing the negative impact of pessimism on their lives.”
 (213)

-The other thing I’d like to say is that I think the pragmatic response, whether slightly more optimistic or pessimistic is the best approach.
-This aligns well with the kind of attitudinal and wishful hope that I’ve written about in this blog.
-The main difference in my approach is that I begin with ignorance about answers to the big questions whereas Benatar confidently claims that the answers to life’s big questions are pessimistic ones.
+The other thing I’d say is that the pragmatic response Benatar advocates may be best we can do to live as well as possible.
+This aligns with the kind of attitudinal and wishful hope that I’ve written about previously.
+The main difference in my approach is that I begin with ignorance about answers to the big questions whereas Benatar claims that the answers to life’s big questions are pessimistic ones.
 Starting from my ignorance I argue that, assuming we have free choice, we might as well be optimists as that is pragmatically useful.
 As I’ve said many times this is no answer but a way to live.
-And we find the most meaning by trying to make the world a better place.
+Yet, in the end, my own attitude is very close to Benatar’s.